-- The General Annual Grant (GAG) restricted fund relates to the funding received from the EFA for the ongoing provision of education services to children from the age of eleven to eighteen. - The Academy receives restricted Pupil Premium funding from the EFA for the provision of education and training services to children from low income families. - The Academy receives restricted SEN funding from the LA for the provision of education and training services to children with special needs. - The Year 7 catch up funding is designated to support year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 (KS2).
-Income received in the year was fully spent in line with purpose. - Restricted nursery funding represents income received by the Local Authority.
-The funds carried forward at the end of the financial year will be spent on future improvements to the nursery. - The defined benefit pension fund represents the current deficit on the Local Government Pension Scheme. - The Academy operates restricted fixed asset funds.
-Income that is received by the Academy for the purchase of specific capital items or projects is allocated to these funds. - Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forwards at 31 August 2016.
+- The General Annual Grant (GAG) restricted fund relates to the funding received from the ESFA for the ongoing provision of education services to children from the age of eleven to eighteen. - The Academy receives restricted Pupil Premium funding from the ESFA for the provision of education and training services to children from low income families. - The Academy receives restricted SEN funding from the LA for the provision of education and training services to children with special needs. - The Year 7 catch up funding is designated to support year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 (KS2).
+Income received in the year was fully spent in line with purpose. - Restricted nursery funding represents income received by the Local Authority. - The defined benefit pension fund represents the current deficit on the Local Government Pension Scheme. - The Academy operates restricted fixed asset funds.
+Income that is received by the Academy for the purchase of specific capital items or projects is allocated to these funds. - Under the funding agreement with the Secretary of State, the Academy Trust was not subject to a limit on the amount of GAG that it could carry forwards at 31 August 2017.